razznblue/Cron-Job-Service/src/docs/DevSetup.md

  - The application has the option to store files in google cloud storage.
 It is sometimes a pain to setup a service worker account, grab the credentials file, and work with it.
 If you want to use the storage, hmu and we can come up with a plan! 💪

 ## New Resource
  - Interested in adding a completely new Resource to the API?
-Check out these [Docs](./Resource.md) on how to do that!
+Check out these [Docs](./Resource.md) on how to do that!!